Type at least 1 character to search # Hit enter to search or ESC to close

 To stay in the loop with Dicraft you can subscribe to my newsletter and stay in touch on Instagram and Facebook.

-Silk Ribbon Embroidery Hint 3 by Di van Niekerk From a series of handy hints and tips for silk ribbon embroidery to save and keep for your collection.
+Silk Ribbon Embroidery Hint 10 by Di van Niekerk From a series of handy hints and tips for silk ribbon embroidery to save and keep for your collection.
 You are most welcome to share with your students or friends.
 I will be adding a new card every week until the series is complete.
-This is Hint 3… .
-When starting with ribbon, there are choices: • Leave a...
+This is Hint 10… . . .
+Stranded silk threads complement the silk ribbon beautifully. ...

 Get regular newsletters packed with tips, specials and new products!